THE RADIAL REVOLUTION

 Due to the larger contact area with the ground, Schwalbe radial tires always have more rubber in contact with the ground.
 As a result, rolling resistance increases slightly.
 However, this can be almost compensated for by clever tread designs, as already demonstrated on the ALBERT, for example.

 This is intentional and is due to the higher number of weft threads in the carcass as a result of the blunter carcass angle.
 Weft threads are necessary in the production of tire carcasses to facilitate processing in production through to assembly.
-After fitting, these naturally break-in during riding.
+After fitting, these gradually tear in a controlled manner during riding.

 As a rule, bicycle tires are always slightly narrower to ensure that they fit into the frame.
 However, this dimension can vary depending on the design and the inner rim width.
 A freshly fitted tire, both bias-ply and radial, will expand and widen a little over time, and the air pressure and tire construction also play a role.
 At maximum air pressure, the tire becomes wider than at low pressure.
 The tire width is measured at maximum air pressure at the widest point, i.e. from outer lug to outer lug.